 What are Two Main Types of Lasers Used in Physical Therapy?

-There are two different classes or types of lasers that are used in physical therapy.
+There are two different classes or types of lasers that are used in medical laser therapy.
 These are known as Class 3 and Class 4 lasers.
 Class 3 lasers tend to be less than 500 MW in terms of power.
 However, Class 4 lasers are greater than 500 MW.

 You will sometimes see that Class 3 lasers are typically called cold lasers.
 This therapy may be known as low-level laser therapy or LLLT.
 On the flip side, class 4 laser therapy is called high-power laser therapy, and it is sometimes referred to as HPLT.